esseeffeenne/duplicator/README.md

 # duplicator
 Automatically symlinks from source directory to target directory.

-The current implementation is a small daemon which listens on a directory and duplicates symlinks over another, zero levels deep.
+The current implementation is a small daemon which listens on a path and symlinks directories over another, zero levels deep.

 ## Usage
 ```